dantonnoriega/prospectus-draft/book-output/index.md

 * Problems
     - Do no have access to data prior to DUFB implementation
     - Not panel data; cannot uniquely identify individuals across time
+    - need to find a way to distinguish sub transactions

 <!--chapter:end:01-dufb-desc.Rmd-->